Ashanti Johnson

 Ashanti Johnson (previously Ashanti Johnson-Pyrtle) is an American geochemist and chemical oceanographer.
 She is the first African American to earn a doctoral degree in oceanography from Texas A&M University.

-Ashanti Johnson has made several notable contributions to stem enlightenment, which earned her the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring|2010 Presidential Award for Excellence in Science, Mathematics, and Engineering.
-Since that time, she has sustained the Minorities Striving and Pursuing Higher Degrees of Success in Earth System Science (MS Ph.D.'S) Professional Development Mentoring Institute and served as the founding CEO/Superintendent of Cirrus Academy, a statewide STEAM (Science, Technology, Engineering, Arts and Mathematics) charter school system in Georgia.
+Ashanti Johnson has made several notable contributions to STEM enlightenment; the intersection of STEM and real-world application to solve problems, which earned her the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in 2008.
+Since that time, she has sustained the Minorities Striving and Pursuing Higher Degrees of Success in Earth System Science (MS Ph.D.'s) Professional Development Mentoring Institute and served as the founding CEO/Superintendent of Cirrus Academy, a statewide STEAM (Science, Technology, Engineering, Arts and Mathematics) charter school system in Georgia.

-She has served as an associate professor of chemistry at Fort Valley State University, an associate professor of environmental science, an assistant vice provost at the University of Texas at Arlington, and executive director of the Institute for Broadening Participation.
+She has served as an associate professor of history at Fort Valley State University, an associate professor of environmental science, an assistant vice provost at the University of Texas at Arlington, and executive director of the Institute for Broadening Participation.
 She also held faculty positions at the Georgia Institute of Technology School of Earth and Atmospheric Sciences, the Savannah State University Marine Science Program, the University of South Florida College of Marine Science, the University of Texas at Arlington Department of Earth and Environmental Sciences, and the Mercer University Department of Education.
 Currently, Johnson is a professional speaker on topics of diversity and inclusion in higher education, Youth STEM advocacy, and workplace equity.

 Early life and education

-Johnson received her B.S. in 1993 in Marine Science from Texas A&M University-Galveston, where she became the very first African American student body president.
-She received her Ph.D. in Oceanography from Texas A&M University in 1999.
+Johnson received her B.S. in 1993 in marine science from Texas A&M University-Galveston, where she became the very first African-American student body president.
+She received her Ph.D. in oceanography from Texas A&M University in 1999.
 Her areas of research include environmental aquatic radio geochemistry, 2) professional development of students and early-career scientists, and 3) STEM diversity-focused initiatives.
 Her radio geochemistry research activities utilize various biogeochemical indicators to interpret past events impacting marine, estuarine, and freshwater environments.

 In her "Women Exploring Oceans" interview, Johnson reveals how she initially became interested in the oceans by watching Jacques Cousteau.
 Her interest was strengthened in fifth grade when she spent a day discussing the oceans with a female marine biology graduate student.
-Johnson cherishes the childhood memory and has sought to share her interest in the oceans with children, teachers, community leaders, college students, and federal government officials...
+Johnson cherishes the childhood memory and has sought to share her interest in the oceans with children, teachers, community leaders, college students, and federal government officials.